 Lastly, slugs like a dark, moist hang out spot.
 Simply lay a piece of scrap lumber or cardboard on the ground near where plant damage occurs.
 After just a few hours you will find slugs hiding underneath—at that point they are easily dispatched from the garden.

-GOOD NEWS: Slugs don’t like fuzzy or spiny leaves, or those with a waxy coating (it hurts their tiny teefs!).
+GOOD NEWS: Slugs don’t like fuzzy or spiny leaves (it hurts their tiny teefs!) or those with a waxy coating.
 And certain plants just don’t taste good to them—like onions and arugula!

 12 slug-resistant perennials: